-Myrtle Rust in Australia A draft Action Plan May 2018
+Myrtle Rust in Australia

+A National Action Plan

+July 2020

+RO Makinson, GS Pegg, AJ Carnegie

-Acknowledgements This draft Plan has been prepared by Bob Makinson (Australian Network for Plant Conservation), with input from staff at the Plant Biosecurity Cooperative Research Centre and the Australian Government Department of the Environment and Energy.
-We would like to thank the numerous individuals and organisations who provided valuable input to the draft Plan and the prioritisation of the actions at a workshop in December 2017.
-We would also like to thank the peer reviewers who provided expert feedback on the draft Plan.
-Cite as Makinson RO (2018) Myrtle Rust in Australia - a draft Action Plan, presented at the Plant Biosecurity Cooperative Research Centre's National Science Exchange, Melbourne, 31 May 2018.
-Feedback This draft is open for consultation until 31 August 2018.
-It is available online at: apbsf.org.au Email your feedback to: MRActionPlan@apbsf.org.au
+Acknowledgements This Plan was prepare by Bob Makinson (Australian Network for Plant Conservation), Geoff Pegg (Queensland Department of Agriculture and Fisheries) and Angus Carnegie (NSW Department of Primary Industries), with input from staff at the Plant Biosecurity Cooperative Research Centre (PBCRC), the Australian Plant Biosecurity Science Foundation and the Australian Government through the Department of the Environment.
+In particular we highlight the contributions of Juanita Watters (PBCRC) and Anthea Bracknell (Department of the Environment).
+We would like to thank the numerous individuals and organisations who provided valuable input to the Plan and the prioritisation of the actions at a workshops, in conversation and in various submissions in response the Draft Plan.
+We would also like to thank the peer reviewers who provided expert feedback on the Plan and those who provided submissions during consultation on the Draft Plan.
+Cite as Makinson RO, Pegg GS, Carnegie AJ, (2020) Myrtle Rust in Australia - a National Action Plan, Australian Plant Biosecurity Science Foundation, Canberra, Australia.